- Dr Sarah Parry

 - Senior Lecturer

-- Attic Room A.2 Chisholm House High School Yards Edinburgh UK EH1 1LZ
+- 2.85 Old Surgeons' Hall High School Yards Edinburgh UK EH1 1LZ

 Guidance and Feedback Hours

-In 2003 I joined STIS as a lecturer in Sociology.
-My academic roots are in sociology, cultural studies and science and technology studies - a path that began with an inspirational and gifted A Level Sociology teacher called Margaret Tedde.
+After completing my doctoral research in the Science Studies Unit, University of Edinburgh, in 2003 I joined STIS as a lecturer in sociology.
+My academic roots are in sociology, cultural studies and science and technology studies - a path that began with an inspirational and gifted A Level Sociology teacher.
 As part of previous and current work, I am interested in:

 - Classifications and understandings of nature

-- Issue framing (as technical, social, ethical, political etc.) in decision-making processes relating to science, technology and medicine
+- Issue framing (as technical, social, ethical, political etc.) in decision-making processes relating to science, technology and environment.

 Sustainable Practices Research Group (2010 - 2013)

 Building on my previous research on public engagement, this project had both a research and an engagement component.
 The aim of the research component was to further our understanding of the relationship between social science and public policy.
 Through the analysis of four contemporary case studies where social science and public policy are interacting we asked: what are the processes within each that lead to the inclusion/exclusion of social science ideas in/from public policy?
 Our findings from the research element fed into an engagement component which brought together social scientists with people from public policy, civil society, business and the third sector.
 The aim of the engagement component was to identify opportunities for opening up existing debates in such a way that insights from social science research on behaviour, environment and sustainable consumption could be taken up.
-My collaborators on this project are Prof. Joseph Murphy (co-I) and Dr Fraser Stewart (Research Fellow, 2011-2013).
-We are currently writing up our research findings.
+My collaborators on this project were Prof. Joseph Murphy (co-I) and Dr Fraser Stewart (Research Fellow, 2011-2013).

 Eurostemcell (2010 - 2014)